 |Event Source flyer our weekly event highlights.|

 Kenosha events are a big reason our community is a choice destination for so many.
 Nearly every day of the year, there is something special going on in the Kenosha Area!
 Our Calendar of Events is chock full of family-friendly festivals, museum exhibits, plays and concerts, and so much more!
 Your Wisconsin fun starts here!
 Event details are subject to change and we recommend calling listed phone numbers or visiting event websites to verify information in advance.

 Scientific illustrations, original paintings, preliminary studies and sketches from one of National Geographic magazine's most recognized artists on display in the West Gallery.
 General admission is free.

-Every First Friday of the month, enjoy Family Night at Alpaca Art.
-Half off studio fees for parents and kids painting on this night.
-Feel free to bring snacks or beverages.
-Reservations appreciated.
+Every 4th Friday of the month, enjoy Ladies’ Night at Alpaca Art.
+Half off studio fees for ladies painting on these nights.
+Reservations required.